message to sisters and brothers by different mothers

 Friends reaching out, grieving, trying to process.

-I tossed a couple of scripture grenades on Facebook used the flawed “Use the ‘two-edged sword’ to mean whatever you want it to mean!” methodology of exegesis to get it out of my system and kick a dent in the side of the moment.
+I tossed a couple of scripture grenades on Facebook using the flawed “Swing the ‘two-edged sword’ so it means whatever you want it to mean!” methodology of exegesis to get it out of my system and kick a dent in the side of the moment.

 Yesterday, and then again today, two Facebook “Friends” from high school (one of whom I honestly don’t remember) showed up, as if on cue, to reveal their theological obsessions with genitalia and scatology by regurgitating debunked lies in an effort to explain why it was necessary for them to vote into office—again—a white man who is a manifestly horrible human being, sexual predator, criminal, and traitor over a biracial woman who is a manifestly decent human being, the wife of one husband, law-abiding, and true to her oath.